What is a risk premium? How to calculate it?

 Investing comes with a certain amount of risk.
-Some investments, like the equity market, are riskier than other assets like U.S. government bonds.
+Some investments, like the equity market, are riskier than other assets, like U.S. government bonds.
 Understanding that risk can help investors make the right choices for them when it comes to asset allocation.

 What is a risk premium?

-- Example of a risk premium
+Key components of risk premium

 There are about five risks associated with the risk premium that investors should keep in mind.
-All of these risks can hurt an investor’s bottom line, which means an investor should make sure their risk premium is adequate before they invest.
+All of these risks can hurt an investors bottom line, which means an investor should make sure their risk premium is adequate before they invest.

 With the Public app, Safety Labels warn investors of potential risky stocks and exchange traded funds so you can stay safe and aware of any risk you are taking with your money.

-Business risk
+1. Business risk

-Financial risk
+2. Financial risk

-Liquidity risk
+3. Liquidity risk

 Liquidity risk is the risk of an investor not knowing when they will be able to exit an investment.
 Exiting an investment immediately depends on the type of security or asset held.
-A blue-chip stock is easier to sell because its in higher demand, while a stock from a company that is not well known might be harder to exit from.
+A blue-chip stock is easier to sell because it’s in higher demand, while a stock from a company that is not well known might be harder to exit from.

-Exchange-rate risk
+4. Exchange-rate risk

-Country-specific risk
+5. Country-specific risk

 An investment made in a country with political and economic uncertainty will face greater risk than in a country with a steady political environment.
 Risks can include regime change, policy changes, economic collapse, and war.
 The U.S. and Canada are low country-specific risk places because they tend to have a more stable nature, while places like Russia or Venezuela pose a greater risk due to their political and economic turmoil.